-In 2020, we undertook a review of our environmental, social and governance, or ESG, matters.
+In 2020, we undertook a review of our environmental, social and governance (ESG), matters.
 In 2021, we released our initial Sustainability Report.
-In 2022, we created an Environmental, Social and Governance Committee, or the ESG Committee, with the purpose, duties and responsibility to reviewing and recommending our ESG programs, policies and practices relating to ESG issues.
-The ESG Committee meets formally at least quarterly and plans to make recommendations to our President and Chief Executive Officer to be presented to the Audit Committee of our Board of Directors.
+In 2022, we created an Environmental, Social and Governance Committee (ESG Committee) with the purpose, duties and responsibility of reviewing and recommending our programs, policies and practices relating to ESG issues.
+The ESG Committee meets formally at least annually and plans to make recommendations to our President and Chief Executive Officer to be presented to the Audit Committee of our Board of Directors.
 For more information regarding our ESG initiatives, please refer to www.exagen.com/investors.